 • Click Register next to any discovered database target

-• DPA opens the appropriate registration wizard, pre-filled with IP and port details
+• Let DPA open the appropriate registration wizard, pre-filled with IP and port details

-Once registration is complete, that target disappears from the Discover Databases page.
-Database Discovery only surfaces databases that are not yet monitored in DPA, so the list always reflects genuinely unmonitored instances.
+Once registration’s complete, that target disappears from the Discover Databases page.
+Database Discovery only surfaces databases that aren’t yet monitored in DPA, so the list always reflects genuinely unmonitored instances.

 Every discovered database instance that isn’t already registered in DPA appears automatically, including the ones your team didn’t know existed.